ON-DEM/ON-DEM-WG1-AlternativeMethods/README.md

 GitHub-Repository
 │   README.md
 │
-└───data - Folder containing your (versioned)
+└───data - Folder containing your (do not push any data to GitHub.
+This is for you local use alone.)
     │
     └───raw
     └───processed